 Animal Services FAQs

-How do I reach the animal control department?
+How do I reach the Animal Services department?

-Please note that animal control officers can respond only to those cases occurring within the City of Alexandria.
+Please note that Animal Services Officers can respond only to those cases occurring within the City of Alexandria.
 Residents of surrounding jurisdictions should call the animal control unit for their jurisdiction.
-To report an animal control incident, such as a dog bite, dog running loose, an animal in distress, or possible case of animal cruelty or neglect, please call 703-746-4774 or 703-746-4444.
-Animal control’s regular hours of services are:
+To report an incident that needs the attention of Animal Services, such as a dog bite, dog running loose, an animal in distress, or possible case of animal cruelty or neglect, please call 703-746-4774 or 703-746-4444.
+Animal Services’ regular hours are

 Monday through Friday: 7 AM to 8 PM